Closed due to COVID 19

 We also have ceramic planters and garden fountains.
 You can buy our custom soil mix in small quantities to plant your own pot.

-We are working hard to build and stock our new Farmshop.
 We have garden decor, planted pots, lots of new containers, gift items and more!

 We're planning workshops and demonstrations.
 Please join our email list for news, updates and opening day information.
 We would love to see you there!